ianling/mumpy/README.md

     * Fired when the client has lost or intentionally ended the UDP connection.
 This implies that audio communications have changed back to using the TCP connection.
 * MumpyEvent.CHANNEL_ADDED
     * Fired when a channel is added to the server.
+* MumpyEvent.CHANNEL_UPDATED
+    * Fired when a channel is updated or modified in some way.
 * MumpyEvent.CHANNEL_REMOVED
     * Fired when a channel is removed from the server.
 * MumpyEvent.USER_CONNECTED